Tek42/lemmy-docker-support/docs/_posts/2023-06-26-better-docker-compose.markdown

 If you use the file provided by the Lemmy devs you will need to edit that file to your specific needs.
 Alternately you can refer to the example [lemmy.hjson]({% post_url 2023-06-26-lemmy-hjson %}) file that I have provided and is known to work with my examples.

+!!!!
+PLEASE NOTE THAT I AM PULLING LEMMY VERSION 0.18 IN THIS EXAMPLE COMPOSE (dessalines/lemmy:0.18 and dessalines/lemmy-ui:0.18) AS WELL AS PICTRS 0.4.0-rc.7 (asonix/pictrs:0.4.0-rc.7), YOU WILL WANT TO CHANGE THOSE TO WHATEVER VERSION YOU INTEND TO RUN FOR YOUR INSTANCE.
+IF LEMMY IS UPGRADED IN THE FUTURE YOU WILL NEED TO GO BACK TO YOUR COMPOSE AND INCREMENT THE VERSION TO MATCH THE VERSION TAG IN DOCKERHUB.
+VERSION TAGS CAN BE VIEWED ON THE [LEMMY DOCKERHUB PAGE](https://hub.docker.com/r/dessalines/lemmy/tags){:target="_blank"}.
+PICTRS CAN BE UPGRADED AT YOUR DISCRETION [PICTRS DOCKERHUB PAGE](https://hub.docker.com/r/asonix/pictrs/tags){:target="_blank"} !!!!

 {% highlight ruby %}
 version: "3.3"
 services: